 Simple English definitions for legal terms

-Read a random definition: delegate
+Read a random definition: Lord Justice General

 A spontaneous exclamation is a statement made in the middle of a surprising event, without any planning or thinking beforehand.
 These statements are important in court because they are exceptions to the rule that out-of-court statements cannot be used as evidence.
 This is because they are made in a situation where the speaker cannot plan or make up what they say.
 To be considered a spontaneous exclamation, the statement must be made right after the event, refer to the event, be made by someone who saw the event, and be made so quickly that the speaker did not have time to think about it.
 Even if the statement is made in response to a question, it can still be considered a spontaneous exclamation.
 However, some people may challenge the use of these statements in court because they violate the right to confront one's accuser.